1976 San Diego Chargers season: Game summaries

+All game reports use the Pro Football Researchers' gamebook archive as a source.
+Television details sourced via 506sports archive.

 Week 1: at Kansas City Chiefs

 Seventeen unanswered points in the second half were enough for San Diego to begin their season with a win.
-On their third offensive play, Gary Garrison caught a 36-yard pass from Fouts - the longest play in an 80-yard touchdown drive capped by Young's short run.
+On their third offensive play, Gary Garrison caught a 36-yard pass from Fouts, the longest play in an 80-yard touchdown drive capped by Young's short run.
 Fritsch had his extra point attempt blocked, and Hoopes later had a punt blocked after struggling to field a low snap.
-That led to a Kansas City touchdown, though the score remained tied at 6–6 after the Lowe produced an extra point block of his own.
-Don Goode later set up a field goal try with an interception, but Fritsch was the victim of yet another blocked kick.
-The Chiefs went ahead with a successful field goal, but San Diego responded with a 67-yard touchdown drive, Morris breaking off a 30-yard run to the 3, from where Fouts found Joiner for his first Charger touchdown on the following play.
+That led to a Kansas City touchdown, though the score remained tied at 6–6 after Lowe produced an extra point block of his own.
+Don Goode later set up a field goal try with an interception, but Fritsch was the victim of a further blocked kick.
+The Chiefs went ahead with a successful field goal, then San Diego responded with a 67-yard touchdown drive, Morris breaking off a 30-yard run to the 3 from where Fouts found Joiner for his first Chargers touchdown.
 Kansas City came straight back with a quick touchdown drive, and led 16–13 at halftime.

 San Diego opened up the second half with a 74-yard touchdown drive.
 Joiner had catches of 16 and 18 yards, Woods had runs of 18 and 14 yards, and Sam Scarber ran in the go-ahead score from the 2.
 Lowe then ended a Kansas City threat when he recovered a fumble in his own territory.
 After an exchange of punts, the Chargers put together a 12-play, 86-yard drive, converting three 3rd downs, the last of which was Garrison's 22-yard touchdown catch on 3rd and 10.
 An interception by Tom Graham set up a Fritsch field goal soon afterwards, and another Goode interception helped ensure the lead stood up.

 All four San Diego touchdown drives covered at least 67 yards.
 The Chargers produced 467 yards of offense, more than they'd managed in any game during the 1975 season.
 Garrison's touchdown came on his 404th and final reception as a Charger.